foreverfl/vscode/tmp-doc/cpp/pipe-transport.md

 ## Attach

 You can also use the above `pipeTransport` block to attach to a remote process.
 In the attach case, you need to specify a `processId`.
 The extension can query processes from the remote machine.
-To do this, change `processId": "${command:pickProcess}` to `processId": "${command:pickRemoteProcess}`.
+To do this, change `processId": "$\{command:pickProcess\}
+` to `processId": "$\{command:pickRemoteProcess\}
+`.
 The `pipeTransport` settings will be used to query the processes on the remote machine.
 Then select the process from the dropdown list.
 As with `launch`, you may need to configure `sourceFileMap`.

 ## Docker example